bigos81/spotify-cli/README.md

 file in the script folder

 # Tips and Tricks
-## Searches / play URI makes Spotify window steeling focus!
+## Searches / play URI makes Spotify window stealing focus!
-To prevent Spotify windows steeling focus from console or whatever process is executing the script, you can use KDE Window Rules and set Focus Steeling Prevention property of Spotify window to high:
+To prevent Spotify windows stealing focus from console or whatever process is executing the script, you can use KDE Window Rules and set Focus Steeling Prevention property of Spotify window to high:
 <img width="1275" height="75" alt="image" src="https://github.com/user-attachments/assets/590064ee-a626-498b-b30e-351905fcb0f7" />